HenryShaoR/USYD-Auto-Login/README.md

 ## Usage

 Once set up, the extension will automatically:
-1. Fill in your username and password
+1. Fill in your UniKey and password
 2. Select the TOTP verification method
 3. Generate and enter the verification code
 4. Complete the login process